akurani/recvneo/readme.md

-# recvneo - Send Receiver for AlphaSmart Neo
+# recvneo - Receiver for AlphaSmart Neo

 by Amar Kurani